Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

 - We define extra standards where multiple industry standards exist to simplify our life, aid PR campaigns and increase the quality of our solutions.

+## Analysis of trade-offs

+As the above shows, abstractions really shine at having a very low implementation cost, at the cost of a higher maintenance cost.
+Meaning in a situation where implementation cost is high, abstractions are especially useful.
+For standards, they increase the quality of implementations, slightly reduce the implementation cost, but do not have as high of a maintenance cost when compared with abstractions that achieve the same result.

+As of 2025, in the age of cloud computing and a rich engineering ecosystem (lots of mature languages and tooling), the implementation cost of building software is extremely low - granted some systems still have a high implementation cost.
+However, having consistent _quality_ in those implementations is difficult to achieve without opinionated standards (e.g. code analysis checks / linting rules).

+Since for some cases, abstractions work better, and for others, standards work better; we can construct a methodology that gives guidance on when to use abstractions and standards.

 ## The resulting methodology

-For some things abstractions work better, and for some standards work better.

-For components or systems that composable/reproducible and fit into one or more of the following:
+For components or systems that are composable/reproducible and fit into one or more of the following:

 - high complexity exists and doing it "right" only has 1 or 2 options,
 - doing it wrong is very unsafe / too risky,